Does Dry Eye Worsen with Cataracts?

 What are the Treatment Options for Dry Eyes and Cataracts?

+The treatment methods for dry eye and cataracts are different.
+For dry eyes, your ophthalmologist will determine the root cause and severity of your condition.
 This will allow them to provide the best treatment option to alleviate dry eye and bring lasting relief.
 Treatment options for dry eye at Desert Vision Center include:

 Prescription Eye Drops